K-Fet/K-App/README.md

 Follow the instructions according to your choice ([local](#developing---local-setup) or [docker](#developing---docker-setup)).

+Do not forget to read the [Notes](#notes) section.
+It contains some very useful information.

 ### Developing - Local setup

 To contribute to the project you will need: